 Being a pet owner comes with many perks – such as having your furry companion always by your side, whether you’re feeling good or under the weather.
-However, there are also some downsides that come with the territory.
+However, there are also some responsibilities that come with the territory.
 You need to look after their training, veterinary care, and give them your time, attention and compassion.

 In addition to that, statistically speaking, approximately 15 percent of the population is allergic to cats and dogs.
 On the other hand, while you might be suffering from other allergies, living with a pet can worsen the severity of your condition.